The Goddard's family business started in Deptford, London in 1890.

 Perhaps the most famous London dish is the Cockney speciality, jellied eels, caught locally and further out in the Thames Estuary.
 Made by boiling the eels with plenty of herbs and allowing small pieces to cool and form their own jelly (or by adding a helping portion of using gelatine).
 The taste is similar to that of pickled herring, but the softer texture can put people off.

 The other great working class tradition is pie and mash.
-Originally, this common worker’s meal was made with eels as a pie filling.
+Originally, this common worker’s meal of pie mash and liquor was made with eels as a pie filling.
 Eels were one of the few fish that could live in the polluted Thames, beef being far too expensive.
 Latterly, the pies were made from scraps of beef and vegetables, leftovers or from the local markets, under a pastry crust.
 The mashed potatoes were liberally covered in parsley gravy or “liquor”.
 There has been a great revival in these dishes and quite a number of Pie ‘n’ Mash restaurants can now be found across London.

 The modern pie and mash meal consists of a 100% minced beef filling, some with gravy, some without accompanied by mashed potato and covered in hot liquor gravy.